waqasm86/cmake-superbuild-toolkit/README.md

 **A Qt-style build tooling demo** focused on **reproducible builds, packaging, CI, and downstream consumption**.

 This repository is intentionally light on application logic and heavy on **build-system architecture**.
-It demonstrates modern CMake patterns commonly required in large, cross-platform C++ frameworks (such as Qt): dependency bootstrapping, feature options, install/export, continuous integration, and packaging.
+**The C++ code is intentionally minimal** — the goal is to demonstrate build tooling patterns used in large, cross-platform C++ frameworks (like Qt): dependency bootstrapping, feature options, install/export, continuous integration, and packaging.

 ---

 ## Why this project exists (Build Tools focus)

-This project demonstrates build-system responsibilities typically owned by a **Build Tools** team:
+This project demonstrates build-system responsibilities commonly owned by a **Build Tools** team:

 - **Modern CMake** with strict target-based usage and namespaced aliases (`MyApp::myapp`)
 - **Superbuild-style dependency management** using `FetchContent`